MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-configure-proxy.md

 A proxy server URL has of the form `http[s]://[username:password@]<ip_address_or_domain>:<port>/` where the username:password combination is optional.

-You can then configure a proxy globally by using environment variables, or you can specify a proxy with an individual client constructor or operation method.
+You can then configure a proxy globally by using environment variables, or you can specify a proxy by passing an argument named `proxies` to an individual client constructor or operation method.

 ## Global configuration